Scientific English and the history of civilization: how to spend a weekend in new York city (may 22-24)

 Where: Online

 Read more: What do we know about the Universe?
-It turns out that very much.
+It turns out, a lot.
 Thanks to microwave radiation, and study the spectrum of stars we know as there was the heavy chemical elements that transpired in the Universe during the first millions years of existence and what was the first star.
 What is the future of the milky way?
 As stars die?
-And what is more in the Universe — dark energy or dark matter?
+What more in the Universe — dark energy or dark matter?
 The main thing that mankind knows about the Universe, in cartoons and longreach course “a brief history of the Universe.”

 Cost: Free